 Michigan institutions of higher education need to improve student outcomes.
-The 6-year graduation rates at many of our public universities are far too low, hovering between 35 percent and 55 percent at many of Michigan's openaccess institutions, a number that drops considerably for underrepresented minority students.78 Results at our community colleges, both locally and nationally, are even worse.
-Nationally, while 81 percent of first-time community college students say they want to go on to earn a bachelor's degree, only 12 percent do so in six years, and two-thirds of community college students fail to get any type of degree (certificate, associate's degree, bachelor's degree).79 All of the Detroit metro-area community colleges have three-year associate's degree attainment rates under 20 percent for first-time, full-time students.
-In full, 1.2 million Michiganders, or 25 percent of the working age population, have some college but no degree - a substantial loss in both economic and human potential.80
+The 6-year graduation rates at many of our public universities are far too low, hovering between 35 percent and 55 percent at many of Michigan's institutions that are not highly selective in admitting students.
+That number drops considerably for underrepresented minority students.

+Results at our community colleges, both locally and nationally, are even worse.
+Nationally, while 81 percent of first-time community college students say they want to go on to earn a bachelor's degree, only 12 percent do so in six years, and two-thirds of community college students fail to get any type of degree (certificate, associate's degree, bachelor's degree).
+All of the Detroit metro-area community colleges have three-year associate's degree attainment rates under 20 percent for first-time, full-time students.

+In full, 1.2 million Michiganders, or 25 percent of the working age population, have some college but no degree - a substantial loss in both economic and human potential.